SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 As a salesperson, sustainability meant building strong relationships with my clients.
 Not just doing a demonstration to make a sale but to make a friend and hopefully a client for life.
+It was about going the extra mile and doing what was unexpected of me.
+Spending the time to prep and do the little things that would allow me to connect with people on a deeper level.

-My hunger for personal growth made me more realize the importance of sustainable choices; one thing I quickly started to learn was that sustainable choices aren't always easy.
+My sales career got me super into personal growth.
+Devouring books for a few years straight made me realize the importance of sustainable choices.
+One thing I quickly started to learn was that sustainable choices are difficult to maintain.

-## The hard truth is: sustainability is fucking hard.
+## The hard truth is: sustainability can be hard.

 It requires patience.
 It requires discipline.